 There are a lot of smaller boats on Nagu, however the annual driving distance is not very long.
 We assume an annual consumption of approximately 20 000 litres, which equals to 179,2 MWh.
-The marina in Nagu hosts 9 300 boats overnight.
+The marina in Nagu hosts approximately 120 thousand boats during the summer period, of which 9 300 stayed overnight.
 These are however almost to 100% visitors from outside of Nagu and the energy consumption and emissions of these boats have therefore been left outside the scope.